 Figure 5.
-Histograms and KDEs representing the distribution of goethite (U-Th)/He ages across various regions globally.
-The histograms offer a detailed insight into the age distribution patterns within each region as well as weathering environments.
+Histograms representing the distribution of goethite (U-Th)/He ages across various regions globally.
+The histograms offer a detailed insight into the age distribution patterns within each region.
 Peaks or clusters in the histograms indicate predominant age ranges, while the spread or dispersion of data points provides information on the variability of ages within each region.
 By combining geographical information with age distribution data, global trends and spatial variations in goethite (U-Th)/He ages show that geological processes and environmental factors influencing the formation and evolution of goethite-bearing weathering profiles differ across the planet.